salinelake/QEpsilon/README.md

 The classical dynamics of $\epsilon(t)$, described by parameterized Markovian equations of motion, can be optimized together with other system parameters (such as $\gamma_k$) through chain rules, and the behavior of $\rho_{\epsilon}(t)$ can match time-series data of the system.

-QEpsilon provides a flexible framework to do such optimization.
+QEpsilon provides a flexible framework to do such optimization and to perform time evolution of the master equation.

+## Highlighted features
+- **General and flexible**, supporting the parameterization and simulation of spin, fermionic, bosonic  systems and their combinations.
+- **GPU and sparse linear algebra supports**, making it efficient to simulate relatively large quantum systems (~20 spins or several bosonic modes).
+- **highly modularized**, easy to implement many-body operators.

+## Installation
+See the installation guide in the documentation.

 ## Tutorials
 See the tutorials in the documentation.

 ## Examples
-See the examples in the documentation.
+See `examples` folder in the repository.